|The following are questions often asked by individuals researching

 The ideal way to take the workshops is to take Level 1, then go home and practice doing 25 – 50 massages.
 When you return you will have more hands-on experience and many questions to ask in Level 2.
 We do, however, offer them consecutively for those who cannot do this due to time contraints.
 5. Do I receive a certificate after completing the class?

 Yes, you will receive your certificate with the total of contact hours for the class.
 (See brochure or schedule for hours of completion for each class offered.)

 6. Can I visit the farm and teaching facility?

 Yes, please do.
 We do ask that you call the office at 1-800-251-0007 and a leave a message with contact info and your phone number or email us email@example.com to set up a tour.

 7. Do I have to travel to Ohio or do you have correspondence courses?

 At the present time, we do not offer correspondence courses.
 Our workshops are hands-on only.
 You must travel to Ohio to attend the workshop or you may arrange to hold a workshop in your area.
 You can call our office at 1-800-251-0007 to get further information on how to set up a workshop in your area.

 8. Do you offer a discount of any kind?

 We offer a discount of 5% to students.
+We offer a 2% discount if you pay by cash, check or MO.
 If you are in a massage or animal healthcare program, have your school send us a confirmation of your student status and we will deduct 5% of your class fees.
+All discounts are applied to your final balance due.
 Your confirmation of registration in a class or classes will have your adjusted tuition information at the bottom of the page.